steem/qwp/README.md

 ## qwp code structure
 * core -- the core code for qwp
 * router -- the core code for router
-* modules -- the main code of your project will be implementated
+* modules -- the main code of your project will be implemented
 * template -- template file for module pages
 * lang -- the localization module
+* include -- common project independent code
+* common -- project common code
+* sample -- some sample code
+* ui -- php related UI code
+* unit_tests -- unit tests code

 The qwp router is help to resolve web request to your php module file in modules directory.